 Q: How does PFC ensure my safety as a volunteer?

-We understand that a companionship can be formed through the pen pal process and that some people may have an interest to meet their pen pal in person.
-However, for safety reasons, PFC and Corrections Canada strongly discourages you from doing this.
+We understand that a companionship can be formed through the Pen Pal process and that some people may have an interest to meet their Pen Pal in person.
+However, for safety reasons, PFC and Corrections Canada do not allow this.

 Q: How can I help the inmate who is going to be released?

 Inmates can request referrals to aftercare support prior to their release from the Chaplain’s office.
 Released inmates can always contact PFC’s National Head Office and we will provide referrals to local service providers and church communities in their region.
 We will also connect them to AfterCare volunteers should they desire it.

 Q: What is the time commitment required to participate?

 We ask Pen Pal volunteers for a minimum commitment of one year.
 Inmates are building a trust relationship with their Pen Pal.
 We ask that you carefully and realistically consider the time you have to dedicate to one letter per month before you sign up.

 Q: How long does it take to start writing with a pen pal?

 All Pen Pal volunteers must complete a volunteer application form, a vulnerable sector police check, and training before being matched with a pen pal.
 While it takes approximately 4-6 weeks for a volunteer application to be processed, this can vary greatly in time.
 The timing can vary depending on the processing time for police checks (each municipality is different) and when orientation sessions are available.
 We strive to process applications in a timely matter and we will be in communication with you throughout the process.

 Q: What is a “vulnerable sector” police check?